 Phospholipids have been target tissues for research of partitioning of neutral as well as ionic compounds.

 Membrane phospholipids exhibit different partitioning properties for a variety of substances than storage lipids.
-Recent experimental data and ppLFER-models for neutral organic compounds indicate a higher affintity of H-bond donor compounds to membrane lipids than to storage lipids.
-Given that normalization is ususally done to a total lipid content (Endo et al. 2011)
+Recent experimental data and ppLFER-models for neutral organic compounds indicate a higher affinity of H-bond donor compounds to membrane lipids than to storage lipids.
+Given that, normalization is usually done to a total lipid content (Endo et al. 2011)

 The membrane-water partition coefficient correlates with the log Kow for neutral organic compounds (Endo et al. 2011), but it does not for ionic species.
 Therefore, a mechanistic model such as proposed by ref (Bittermann et al. 2014) could better describe the relevant interactions.
-For hydrophobic ionogenic compounds, affinity of membrane phospholipids exceeds the affinity or storage lipids (Escher et al. 2000).
+For hydrophobic ionogenic compounds, affinity of membrane phospholipids exceeds the affinity of storage lipids (Escher et al. 2000).

 Elimination half-life as an alternative bioaccumulation metric

 A study on the enhancement of criteria for bioaccumulation proposed the elimination half-life of a chemical as an alternative to the bioconcentration factor.
 The authors stress the ability of the organism to recover from a contamination as the primary protection goal, which is directly addressed by the elimination half-life but not by the biomagnification factor (BMF), because if a small elimination rate occurs with a small dietary uptake rate, it can still result in a BMF < 1.
-The advantage of the elimination half-life is also, that it does not depend on the uptake route.
-First illustrative calculations are shown, the authors conclude that deriving threshold values for regulatory purposes is still a pending task.
+The advantage of the elimination half-life is also, is that it does not depend on the uptake route.
+First illustrative calculations are shown, and the authors conclude that deriving threshold values for regulatory purposes is still a pending task.
 Assuming 100% uptake efficiency, an elimination half-life of 70 days is derived meeting the criterion of BMF < 1.
 Taking some generic assumptions, recalculation of the elimination threshold value back to Kow/Koa criteria can be done.
 The threshold values vary considerably for water breading (log Kow < 6 for an elimination half-life < 70 d) and air breading organisms (log Kow < 1.3 and log Koa < 5.5 for an elimination half-life < 70 d).
 The authors explain the difference with the lack of an efficient elimination route for terrestrial organisms, such as the water ventilation (Goss et al. 2013).

 Conclusion on bioaccumulation assessment